• Skip to content

 Orientation

-If you are an international student you can sign up to our free orientation programme that runs the week before term begins.
-The orientation programme allows you to meet other students and get to explore your new city.
+If you are an international student, you can sign up to our free orientation programme.
+This allows you to meet other students and explore your new city.

 Pay your tuition fee deposit